-Given that i requires a significant financial investment to build and equip a place like this, do you feel like the current bookings you get justify the costs to maintain this place?
+Given that it requires a significant financial investment to build a place like this, do you feel like your bookings justify the cost to maintain this place?

 I do.
-Currently, we’re at 20% of our capacity, but we had an amazing first 6 months, and since we planned things well, we know that the future will be fine.
-This place isn’t only a rent-by-hour studio.
-I also put my whole music catalog into a publishing company that’s attached to the studio, and I have 6 writers who work in-house here, who were living on the island and are fantastic.
+Currently, we’re at 20% of our capacity, but we had an amazing first six months, and since we planned things well, we know that the future will be fine.
+This place isn’t only a rent-by-the-hour studio.
+I also put my whole music catalog into a publishing company that’s attached to the studio, and I have six writers who work in-house here, who live on the island and are fantastic.
 So other revenue streams have opened up through different people coming through.
 We have a lot of bookings coming in the fall, and we’ve already learned that March to May tends to be a busy period, and mid-September to November may be equally so.

-The demands of record labels, the charts and radio to make certain kind of electronic-meets-urban pop music are quite adamant.
-We don’t often see successful musicians who create their own sound like Skrillex initially did or who are trying to be the next Jack White.
-How are you going to balance making music that you feel inspired to make versus what the industry demands, which could be an EDM record with fart noises as the hook?
+The demands of record labels and radio to make a certain kind of electronic-meets-urban pop music are quite adamant.
+How do you balance making music that you like versus what the industry demands, which could be an EDM record with fart noises as the hook?

-Haha, well of course I’d like Adele to make her next record here or for Gotye to spend 3 months recording here.
-But in reality, I know that tour first big hit will most likely be a surprise.
+(Laughs)Well of course I’d like Adele to make her next record here or for Gotye to spend three months recording here, but in reality, I know that tour first big hit will most likely be a surprise.
 It might be something we just did for fun.
-Also, because this is a commercial studio, there will be clients who come through that have projects I’m not involved with, which could then go on to be successful.
-I’ve had the pleasure of working with people who have a wide range of musical abilities and are passionate about what they do, and those are kinds of people I hope will come to this studio.
+Also, since this is a commercial studio, there will be clients who come through that have projects I’m not involved with, which could then go on to be successful.
+I’ve had the pleasure of working with people who have a wide range of musical abilities and are passionate about what they do, and those are the kinds of people I hope will come to this studio.

-Let’s move on gear talk.
+Let’s move on to gear talk.
 What kind of recording console do you have here?

-Why did you opt for something like Antelope converters and not something from Burl Audio, which are making a lot of noise at the moment?
+Why did you opt for something like Antelope converters and not something from Burl Audio, which is making a lot of noise at the moment?

-We have Burl converters now as well, but I met the people behind Antelope at a NAMM conference.
+We have Burl converters as well, but I met the people behind Antelope at a NAMM show.
 I knew about their clock systems, but their converters had some features that caught my attention.
-The Orion 32s that we have in the main mix room have 32 inputs and outputs, and have the ability to run 2 DAWs into one system.
-So you could have a laptop with Cubase that’s connected with a USB to your system, which is then synced to the SSL console. allowing you to run the SSL with your laptop.
-That was interesting to be because I’ve been in situations where I had to bounce files, transfer them into a new Pro Tools session on the computer that’s connected to the board, and later find that I’d made a mistake with some of the files, forcing me to redo the whole thing.
-So to be able to have the sound quality the Orion 32s have and still offer features like that impressed me.
+The Orion 32s that we have in the main mix room have 32 inputs and outputs, and have the ability to run two DAWs into one system.
+So you could have a laptop with Cubase that’s connected via USB to your system, which is then synced to the SSL console. allowing you to run the SSL with your laptop.
+That was interesting to me because I’ve been in situations where I had to bounce files, transfer them into a new Pro Tools session on the computer that’s connected to the board, and later find that I’d made a mistake with some of the files, forcing me to redo the whole thing.
+So being able to have the sound quality of the Orion 32s and still have access to features like that impressed me.

 And what kind of speakers do you have?

-In the basement we have the Augsperger Solo 12 with the sub, which we chose with beat-makers in mind, who want to hear the bass in their music.
+In the basement we have the Augsperger Solo 12 with a sub, which we chose with beat-makers in mind, who want to hear the bass in their music.

-In all the project rooms we have the Unity Audio’s The Rock speakers, as my business partner already had them and trusted them.
-I also thought they were a nice mix between Adam speakers and an NS10, with a distinct mid-range.
+In all the project rooms we have Unity Audio’s The Rock speakers, as my business partner already had them and trusted them.
+I also thought they were a nice mix between ADAM speakers and an NS10, with a distinct mid-range.

 And finally, what kind of outboard gear are you stocked up on?

-For outboard we have things like the Neve 1073s, LA2s, LA3s, Pultec EQs, GML EQs, Eventide H8000, Bricasti M7 reverb, Compex Compressor, Distressors, Shadowhills Vandergraph, and a Lisson Grove compressor.
-Oh and we also have the Polar 160 compressor, which was a part of the Harrison desk that was in Polar systems.
+For outboard we have things like the Neve 1073s, LA2As, LA3As, Pultec EQs, the GML 8200, the Eventide H8000, the Bricasti M7 reverb, the Compex Compressor, Distressors, the Shadowhills Vandergraph, and a Lisson Grove compressor.
+We also have the Polar 160 compressor, which was part of the Harrison desk that was in Polar systems.

 Nice.
-Well, what does Palma Music Studios have booked for the rest of the year?
+What does Palma Music Studios have booked for the rest of the year?